What is Spousal Maintenance in Minnesota?

 Taxes and Spousal Maintenance in Minnesota

 The tax effect of spousal maintenance is an important consideration.
 Spousal maintenance is considered income to the recipient and is taxable.
 Spousal maintenance is tax-deductible to the paying spouse.
 Given these considerations, a divorce agreement may be structured to avoid these tax consequences.
-For this reason, and based on the many other factual and legal considerations involving a spousal maintenance determination, it is important to have a knowledgeable family law attorney represent your interests.
-The experienced attorneys at Jeddeloh and Snyder, P.A. can represent you in divorce or legal separation proceedings to ensure your case is fully and fairly presented.
+For this reason, and based on the many other factual and legal considerations involving a spousal maintenance determination, it is essential to have a knowledgeable family law attorney represent your interests.
+The experienced attorney Kay Snyder and the attorneys at Jeddeloh Snyder Stommes can represent you in divorce or legal separation proceedings to ensure your case is fully and fairly presented.